 Cosigning a private student loan as an alternative

-If you take out any loan for your child, the only way to remove your obligation on these loans is to transfer them into your child’s name; otherwise, you’re on the hook for the debt for 10 years or more.
+If you take out any student loan in your name, even if it’s for your child’s education, you’re responsible for that debt until it’s paid of.
+The only way to remove your obligation is to transfer the debt into your child’s name — a process only a handful of lenders offer.
+Otherwise, you’re on the hook for repayment for 10 years or more.

 Instead, it might make more sense for your child to apply for private student loans in their own name, with you acting as a cosigner on the loan.